Escaping The Build Trap

 Part I: Understanding the Build Trap

+The book opens by defining the core problem.
 The build trap occurs when organizations measure success by outputs rather than outcomes.
 Companies focus on shipping features rather than the value those features produce.
 This happens when project-based thinking dominates, when rewards tie to shipping product, when clear strategy is absent, and when teams measure velocity rather than impact.

 Part II: The Role of Product Management